What Does it Take to Be a Gaming Surveillance Officer or Gaming Investigator?

 What Kind of Gaming Surveillance Officer or Gaming Investigator Job Opportunities Are There?

-There were about 10,700 jobs for Gaming Surveillance Officer or Gaming Investigator in 2016 (in the United States).
+In the United States, there were 10,700 jobs for Gaming Surveillance Officer or Gaming Investigator in 2016.
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Gaming Surveillance Officer or Gaming Investigator by 2026.
-There will be an estimated 1,400 positions for Gaming Surveillance Officer or Gaming Investigator per year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Gaming Surveillance Officer or Gaming Investigator are Washington, Alabama, and Oklahoma.
 Watch out if you plan on working in Missouri, Illinois, or Michigan.
 These states have the worst job growth for this type of profession.

-Gaming Surveillance Officer or Gaming Investigator Average Salary
+Salary for a Gaming Surveillance Officer or Gaming Investigator

 Gaming Surveillance Officers and Gaming Investigators make between $23,090 and $55,520 a year.